 The train company (TFL or various others) typically write to an individual who is suspected of fare evasion, asking them to confirm whether they accept that they committed the offence.
 There will be an opportunity to provide information to ‘take into consideration’ while they consider a prosecution.

 Some train companies, such as Thameslink, send out a Notice of Intended Prosecution, which clearly states that it is their intention to take the matter to the Magistrates’ Court.

-An increasing number of regional railway companies (including Cross Country and Chiltern Railways & Transport for Wales) have started outsourcing their prosecutions to a private company called Transport Investigations Limited (TIL) in order to protect their brands.
+A number of regional railway companies (including Cross Country and Chiltern Railways & Transport for Wales) employ Transport Investigations Limited (TIL) to recover revenue and prosecute cases on their behalf as an agent.
 You may therefore receive correspondence from TIL.

 In advice set out by TfL, it reminds those that are being prosecuted for allegedly committing an offence to seek advice from a solicitor.
 It confirms that fare evasion (under the byelaw) is a “strict liability offence”, which means that intention is irrelevant; You may be guilty by simply not holding a valid ticket.

 How long do I have to respond to a fare evasion letter?